cloudmesh-community/book/chapters/class/e222-syllabus.md

 * Managing Bibliographies Week 4
 * Set up the git repository

-If a paper is plagiarised you will receive an **F** and it is reported based on University policies.
+If a paper is plagiarized you will receive an **F** and it is reported based on University policies.

 #### Theory Track